 The three key pillars of any profitable marketing automation strategy are

 We already discussed the value of content marketing earlier in this guide.
-If you haven’t read Chapter 1, you should do so right away.
+If you haven’t read Chapter 3 and 4, you should do so right away.

 The engagement strategies we discussed in an earlier chapter are also relevant in lead nurturing.
 As a refresher, those were email marketing (already covered in this chapter), landing pages, and web forms.

 Your landing pages, much like the content you’re producing, must be targeted.
 Make sure it aligns with the interests/pain points/demographics you’re targeting with your content.
-If you’ve created buyer personas, the alignment between different types of landing pages and their source links is easier to achieve.
+If you’ve created buyer personas, the alignment between different types of landing pages and their targets is easier to achieve.

 For best results using landing pages for lead nurturing, you want to sync landing pages to the offers presented in your emails.

 The final recommended tactic is Lead Scoring.
-As the name suggests, it is a means of determining the lead value.
-Essentially, you will classify the characteristics or values that you deem most important to your company at the present time.
+As the name suggests, it is a means of determining a value for every lead.
+Essentially, you will classify the characteristics or values that you deem most important to your company.
 This may be the number of followers a lead has on social media.
 It could be their industry, job type, or job title.
-You might even use lead value for things like gender or location.
+You might even use lead value for things like gender or location, or how quickly and how often the leads respond to your emails or SMS campaigns.

-An important consideration is that lead scoring must also consider the activity of the lead with the brand's assets.
-So, if the lead has interacted with your emails and website only twice in the last month, that would mean he hasn't yet warmed up to the brand.
-A frequent visitor will have an elevated lead score because his interaction levels show how close he could be to buying something from the company.
+For instance, if a lead has interacted with your emails and website only twice in the last month, that would mean the lead is not yet warmed up to the brand.
+On the other hand, a frequent website visitor can have a high lead score, because the interaction level shows how close the lead could be to buying something from your company.

-You will create a lead scoring system, where you rate each lead based on the values you deem most essential.
-This is often done with CRM software, because doing lead scoring manually would be too time-intensive.
-While you will have to skim over your CRM software to make sure it’s categorizing leads to your liking, lead scoring is typically a rather hands-off process.
+You will create a lead scoring system where you rate each lead based on the values you deem most essential.
+This can be done with a good CRM software, as manually scoring your leads can take forever.
+While you can monitor your CRM software to make sure it’s categorizing leads correctly, lead scoring is typically a rather hands-off process.

 By implementing this process, you can ensure that you’re getting only the most high-quality and qualified leads.
-If you’ve failed to get high-quality leads our large quantities of lead until this point, then lead scoring might be a good idea for your business.
+If you’ve failed to get high-quality leads or large numbers of leads, lead scoring can be a game-changer.

-It should be noted that you must have some data on your leads for lead scoring to work.
-That means they have signed up for an email newsletter or other opt-in form.
-If you don’t have this information, wait until you get more leads and then use lead scoring later when your list has grown considerably.
+You must have some data on your leads for lead scoring to work.
+That means your leads should have signed up for an email newsletter or other opt-in forms.
+If you don’t have this information, work more on getting leads to sign up first.

 Now that you’re engaging with your leads, you need to keep up this interaction.
-By nurturing them, you can hopefully convert these reluctant leads into buying customers.
-There are many means of nurturing leads.
-You might want to use lead scoring, where you assign values to leads based on their industry, demographics, or their buying intent.
-Marketing automation is another hugely important tactic for lead nurturing.
+By nurturing them, you can convert leads into buying customers.
+There are many techniques to nurture leads.
+Marketing automation is a hugely important tactic for lead nurturing.
 It includes landing pages, social media engagement, the use of CRM software and analytics, and email marketing.

-Once you’ve nurtured your leads, you need to know how to close the deal.
-In the last part of our inbound marketing guide, we’re going to discuss how you can effectively close deals.
+Once you’ve nurtured your leads and nudged them closer to buying your products or services, you need to know how to close deals.
+In the last part of our inbound marketing guide, we’re going to discuss how you can do just that.